brain-bzh/efficient-deep-learning/lab1.md

 ---
 ## Part 3: Save and reload your trained models

---
 Pytorch has a [page](https://pytorch.org/tutorials/beginner/saving_loading_models.html#saving-loading-model-for-inference) explaining how to save and load models.
 But here are a few additional details.

-Most probably, in the last session you explored various architecture hyperparameters.
+You explored various architecture hyperparameters and saved your trained models.
 In order to load a model, you need to define the model in the same way that it was defined when training it.

 Let's assume your model definition during training had a single hyperparameter that you explored with various values.